mojofunk/ardour-docs/bugs/untracked.md

 - Support for VST3 plugins

-- Cut a region before peak but peak shows in waveform of cut region before peak
+- Cut a region before peak but peak shows in waveform of cut region before peak, can't reproduce this with 5.4.320

 - Setting a sync point with 'v' key quickly fills up the undo history if you hold the key down. perhaps it should only set it at key press/release?